Mattmbugua/yolo/explanation.md

 - I verified that deleting the MongoDB pod does not lead to loss of data, confirming persistent storage functionality.

 ---

+## 4. Running Application and Debugging Measures

+- The application is deployed on **Google Kubernetes Engine (GKE)** using tagged Docker Hub images.
+- Pods for frontend, backend, and database all run successfully.
+- I verified the frontend is accessible via the external IP of the LoadBalancer service.
+- Debugging included checking pod logs, events, and resource usage to resolve scheduling and image pull issues.
+- I addressed persistent volume claims by configuring the correct storage class and volume claim templates.

+---